qmasingarbe/shttrk/README.md

-SHTTRK est une librairie python 2.7 qui permet de communiquer facilement avec shotTracker.

-shttrk.py contient la librairie

-examples contient plusieurs exemples d'utilisation
+SHTTRK is a python 2.7 lib allowing easy communication with the shotTracker website.

+see 'examples' for use cases

-shttrk_documentation.pdf contient la documentation complète
+see shttrk_documentation.pdf for documentation